-SimonD Posted August 9 Share Posted August 9 I have not purchased Alfred yet.
+SimonD Posted August 9, 2023 Posted August 9, 2023 I have not purchased Alfred yet.
 I need an application that will allow me to capture my current working environment and allow me to save the open apps/layout and open files.
 I frequently have to move between projects and it takes me time to close the environment that I have set up for one client and then set-up for the next.
 I have to work on multiple projects at one time.
 Some of the apps are RAM hogs and don't play well with others -- so opening everything at once in Virtual desktops isn't really an option.
 I could do this with VMs but that is a license nightmare and takes a large chunk of disk.
 An example; Client A) has engaged me to analyse a site and make recommendations - so I open a browser, and my tools to record my findings.
 Client B) has engaged me to analyse large amounts of tabular data - open the files (large PDFs and MS Office files) and start execution of data analyses Client C) has engaged me to work on marketing materials.
 I need my graphics programs to work on artwork.
 Client B contacts me while I am working on Client A activities.
 I need to save what I am working on and then open the environment for the current contact.
 Doing this by hand is possible, but it takes a lot of time.
 Can I capture the current working environment, save it in some fashion-trigger file saves of changed objects (there is the automation), and reopen at a later time?
 The idea of workflows is close, but I don't need automated processing (yet).
 I realize that this is a vague request, but I've been searching for a tool that can help me.
 All I get are window magnet software - not what I need.
 I have looked through the Alfred documents, but it appears I have to configure the work flow rather than capturing the current state.
 I am open to guidance from you all.
 Thank you in advance.
-Link to comment

 Recommended Posts